cobalthq/cobalt-product-public-docs/content/en/Getting started/Assets/_index.md

 Help our pentesters test your [assets](../glossary#asset) faster.
 {{% /pageinfo %}}

+When you see a **Let's get started!** screen, select **Create a new pentest for a new asset**.
+The other option is beyond the scope of our Getting Started guide.

 When you set up a pentest through the UI, you're going through the following stages of our pentest wizard:

 - Define Your Assets